haicanberra/City-Tour-Planner/README.md

 <a name="about"></a>
 ## About
 City Explorer - Interactive Tourism Map with Routing Functionality
-A Python-based full stack web application written in Django for exploring Point of Interest in any city around the world.
 - Developed interactive web application using Django framework with OpenStreetMap API, Nominatim geocoding, Overpass API for real-time filtering and visualization of tourist attractions.
 - Utilized OpenRouteService API to enable users to input multiple locations and generate optimized routes, exploring attractions efficiently.
 - User-friendly and dynamically interactable interface with Bootstrap 4, Django Crispy Forms, and Folium powered map.